In this section...

 These are just some of the roles available within development.
 People working within this sector also work in a wide range of fields including:

 Gaining work experience with an international development organisation can greatly improve your chances of getting a job; not only does it show your commitment and motivation but it can also help you build up a valuable network of contacts.
 Voluntary work with development agencies is extremely popular and competition is fierce.

 Many charities and development organisations do not offer work experience in developing countries, but have opportunities in their UK offices including fundraising, administration, finance and IT roles.
 All of these roles are vital to these organisations and will still demonstrate your commitment to development work and look good on your CV.
 See develop essential skills for some alternative ways to gain experience.

 Some charities, development organisations and an increasing number of commercial companies offer work experience in developing countries.
-Ethical Volunteering and articles on the Comhlamh and University of London websites provide useful advice on questions you might want to ask before committing to a placement.
-See also PEPY Tours' Tips and tricks for learning before helping to help you choose a responsible placement.
+Articles on the Comhlamh and University of London websites provide advice on questions you might want to ask before committing to a placement (note: some information is over 2 years old, but still provides useful advice).
+See also PEPY Tours' Tips for the responsible traveller which includes advice to help you choose a responsible placement.

 It is extremely important that you research the organisation and what the placement will involve before you commit yourself and pay any money.